mkmik/rainycloud/README.md

 ### Drain the queue ###

 When you interrupt the workers the jobs might remain in the queue.
-The easiest way to drain the queue (besides using your favourite AMPQ client), is to use this trick:
+The easiest way to drain the queue (besides using your favourite AMQP client), is to use this trick:

     $ OCTOBOT_TASKS=. ./octobot